Skip navigation

 You may need to check into the hospital to get some rest, have more tests, and prevent complications.

-Blood thinners (antiplatelet drugs) are used to treat and prevent unstable angina.
+Blood thinners (antiplatelet medicines) are used to treat and prevent unstable angina.
 You will receive these drugs as soon as possible if you can take them safely.
-Medicines include aspirin and the prescription drug clopidogrel or something similar (ticagrelor, prasugrel).
+Medicines include aspirin and the prescription medicine clopidogrel or something similar (ticagrelor, prasugrel).
 These medicines may be able to reduce the chance of a heart attack or the severity of a heart attack that occurs.

 During an unstable angina event:

-• You may get heparin (or another blood thinner) and nitroglycerin (under the tongue or through an IV).
+• You may get heparin (or another blood thinner) and nitroglycerin (under your tongue or through an IV).

 • Other treatments may include medicines to control blood pressure, anxiety, abnormal heart rhythms, and cholesterol (such as a statin drug).